 That’s why it’s essential you really consider the decision you’re about to make with your parents.
 Family ties can break down.

 Alternatively, sit down with your lender or speak with your mortgage broker about what you would like to do in taking over your parents’ mortgage.

-Again, you will need to submit a new home loan application for joint ownership of the property and you will be liable for stamp duty for either transferring or changing the property title to include you.
+Again, you’ll need to submit a new home loan application for joint ownership of the property and yuo’ll be liable for stamp duty for either transferring or changing the property title to include you.

 Both you and your parents’ income, credit history and overall financial situation will need to assessed for serviceability.

-Does that mean there is equal responsibility for home loan?
+Does that mean there’s equal responsibility for home loan?

 Because both you and your parents are on the mortgage title, you are liable in the event that your parents can no longer make their mortgage repayments for whatever reason including in the event of death.

 Can you just take over the monthly repayments?

 Yes, you can, and you don’t need to disclose this to the lender either.